Taco Rico logo

 Excellent

-The brand provides an extensive 146-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel and lodging expenses, and on-site support incurs additional fees.
+Taco Rico provides a comprehensive 146-hour training curriculum designed to prepare three managerial staff members for launch operations.
+The program includes on-site launch assistance for operational readiness; franchisees are responsible for travel and living expenses, and additional on-site support is available for an extra cost.

 How Much Does It Cost to Open a Taco Rico Franchise?